 The new outline in the patent shows that the patent includes the process and system of the new audio-based presence detection.
 If two or more devices and users reach an audible zone, for instance, if a user is in the same place or a room based on audio.
 The device can automatically adapt the mode in which it processes the audio.
 Let’s take a look at an example for a clear explanation.

 If two or more users perchance on a conference call with each other.
 In situations like this, multiple users can be in communication with each other through mobiles.
-At a juncture, a secondary user can enter a contact that a first user is partaking in.
+At a juncture, a secondary user can enter a contact in which a first user is partaking.
 Now both exist on the same wire.
 During the call, the user entered as secondary can enter the same building as the second user.

 In addition, according to Patently Apple, this procrastination in communication can cause an irksome echo effect in the first user device or physical space.
 Synchronously, the first user’s machine can decipher the propinquity of the secondary user and alter the audio signal process to shut down the audio signal.